| Though Eowyn could not eat,

 of Gondor's most illustrious families and had been shocked at

-for there was no malice in them and their enthusiasm for life
+for there was no malice in them, and their lust for life was infectious.

 So young Richardis had considered their invitation.
 Why should

-I not have some fun? she thought.
-In this enchanted wood, where
+I not have some fun? she thought, in this enchanted wood,

-the whole world is turned upside down and the people think it
+where the whole world is turned upside down and the people think

-a sacred rite to watch their lord make love to his lady?
-It will
+it a sacred rite to watch their lord make love to his lady?
+It

 And she had agreed.